gold star for USAHOF

 Just how incredible was 2004 for Brad Richards?
 The product of Prince Edward Island won the Conn Smythe Award (with 7 Game Winning Goals) as the MVP of the Stanley Cup Playoffs, helping to bring the Tampa Bay Lightning their first taste of hockey’s holy grail.
 That regular season also…

-Although Brian Rafalski did not enter the National Hockey League until he was 26, he still managed to achieve a 500 point career which is a very respectable total for a defenseman.
-He spent most of his career with the New Jersey Devils where his powerful shot and defensive skills…
+Although Brian Rafalski did not enter the National Hockey League until he was 26, he still managed to achieve a 500-point career, which is a very respectable total for a defenseman.
+He spent most of his career with the New Jersey Devils, where his powerful shot and defensive skills were…

 It did not take long for the number two choice of the 1988 NHL Entry Draft to establish himself as a force on the Vancouver Canucks.
 Trevor Linden would be named the Canucks captain at the age of 21, and his nickname of “Captain Canuck” could be one of the…

-A star for the Chicago Black Hawks and the United States National Team, Tony Amonte enjoyed a solid career.
-His career zenith was as a Black Hawk where the consistent American Right Winger enjoyed a five-year stretch where he did not miss a game and was among the best players…
+A star for the Chicago Blackhawks and the United States National Team, Tony Amonte enjoyed a solid career.
+His career zenith was as a Blackhawk, where the consistent American Right Winger enjoyed a five-year stretch without missing a game and was among the best players in the Windy City.
+A…

 While Gordon “Red” Berenson would win a Stanley Cup with the Montreal Canadiens in 1965, he really did not have much to do with that title.
-Unable to find a permanent spot on their roster, he would be traded to the New York Rangers but it was when he was…
+Unable to find a permanent spot on their roster, he would be traded to the New York Rangers.
+Still, it was when he was…

-Milan Hejduk played 1,020 Games in the National Hockey League all with the Colorado Avalanche, which is a franchise record.
-A solid scorer who accumulated 805 Points, the Czech born star would assist the Avs win the Stanley Cup in 2001.
-Two years later Hejduk would have his best individual…
+Milan Hejduk played 1,020 Games in the National Hockey League, all with the Colorado Avalanche, which is a franchise record.
+A solid scorer who accumulated 805 Points, the Czech-born star would assist the Avs in winning the Stanley Cup in 2001.
+Two years later, Hejduk would have his best individual…